-But first, let's make sure we're all on the same page by answering the question, what is a writing portoflio and how can you have one of the best writing portfolios?
+But first, let's make sure we're all on the same page by answering the question, what is a writing portfolio and how can you have one of the best?

 What is a Writing Portfolio?

-A writing portfolio is an online website where you promote your skills and expertise as a writer.
+A writing portfolio is an online website where you promote your writing skills and expertise.
 In addition to samples of your past writing, your portfolio might also include an About Me page, a Contact page, and a Services page.

-There are a few different ways that you can create an online portfolio.
+There are a few different ways that you can create a writing portfolio online.

 You can always use a website builder like Squarespace or Wix, or even build it yourself with Wordpress.
 These are a great option if you have specific design needs and are comfortable with platforms like these.

 A quicker, easier way is to use a writing portfolio website like JournoPortfolio.
 Sites like this are specifically designed with tools for writers and anyone else who needs a portfolio.
 You will be up and running in minutes, with quick article upload tools that allow you to import all of your writing samples in just a few minutes.